btc-ag/service-idl/CONTRIBUTING.md

 ### Xtend code style

+In general, all conventions under http://wiki.e-konzern.de/display/BTCCABCOM/Conventions apply (not available publicly at the time of writing).

 There are some specific conventions regarding Xtend code style:
 * Access and storage class modifiers for members
 ** Order: Always place the access modifier ('public', 'protected', 'private') first (if any), then maybe the storage class modifier 'static', and then 'def', 'override', 'val' or 'var'.